mamaly12/User_Management/README.md

             II)  Each user can see only his/her own token in the user list of web version

             // TODO  separte table with the userId column, user token column, and also expiration time column must be implemented, etc.

+            // TODO  After each Login Token must be created

         b.
 REST REQUESTS MUST START WITH /api/.
 Such as the followign sample url: